Make sure you make time for these must attend events!

 Rock out while supporting our Vets!
 Country rocker Eddie Montgomery will perform top Montgomery Gentry hits such as “Gone,” “Hell Yeah,” “Something to Be Proud of,” and “My Town”.
 Despite Troy Gentry’s death in 2017, Montgomery continues to tour under the Montgomery Gentry name.

 With 20 chart singles, a CMA award and induction into the Grand Ole Opry—it is sure to be an energy-packed, entertaining evening that you won’t want to miss.
 Proceeds will benefit The Veterans Stride Foundation.
-Tickets can be purchased when completing your Assembly registration or by visiting the International Institute of Orthotics & Prosthetics website online.
+Tickets can be purchased when completing your Assembly registration.

 Friday, September 27, 2019